maxvonage/nexmo-developer/_documentation/en/neru/code-snippets/neru-global/instance-state.md

 ---
-title: Get Instance Level State
+title: Get Global State
-description: How to use instance level state
+description: How to get global state
 navigation_weight: 1
 ---

-# Get Instance Level State
+# Get Global State

-The `neru` object on the SDK allows you to access instance level state.
-Instance level state is a singleton which you can use to share data across multiple instances, compared to the [session state](/neru/providers/state#initializing-the-state-provider) which is specific to a session.
+The `neru` object on the SDK allows you to access global state.
+Global state uses your instance's [global session](http://localhost:3000/neru/code-snippets/neru-global/get-sessions/javascript#global-session) to persist state as long as your instance is not removed, compared to the [session state](/neru/providers/state#initializing-the-state-provider) which is specific to a session and has a TTL.

 ## Method Signature
 ```javascript
 neru.getGlobalState()
 ```

-## Getting Instance Level State
+## Getting Global State

 ```tabbed_content
 source: _tutorials_tabbed_content/neru/code-snippets/global/instance-state